PatienceDominic/AMAZON-CASE-STUDY/README.md

 ### INSIGHTS FROM THE PIVOT TABLES

 Based on the Average discount percentage by category
- - target high discount categories for promotions and inventory movement
+ - Target high discount categories for promotions and inventory movement
  - Top Discounted Category  - Electronic?wearable = 70.2% percntage discount followed by Electronic/earphones - 59.1%
 The overall average discount percentage  across all ctegories  is 56.47% Focus should be on advertising, clearance sales and promotional bundles on categories like wearable and headphones which have very high discount levels.